 If you want to cook rice in the traditional way, without a rice cooker, you will need to know how much water and rice you should use.
 If you want the easy way out, please see our guide on cooking rice without a rice cooker for details on how much water and how long it takes.

 How long does it take to cook rice in a rice cooker, and how do you know when it’s ready?

-Basmati rice takes the longest to cook – it’s considered a premium long grain variety.
-Brown rice takes longer than white rice, and you will need to use more water than for white rice.
+Basmati rice takes the longest to cook – it’s considered a premium long-grain variety.
+Brown rice takes longer than white rice, and you will need to use more water than white rice.

 Here’s a rough guide for some of the more popular varieties of rice

 |Type of Rice||Quantity||Water||Cook Time|

 A lot of people say that you should cook rice for at least 20 minutes on the stovetop, but this is not always the case in my experience since it can take up to 30 minutes for the water to fully absorb and for the rice to be ready.